bootlin/training-materials/slides/security-hw-sec-barriers/security-hw-sec-barriers.typ

 - On older CPUs, or some architectures, it even has *unfiltered* access

-- Needs to be isolated from useland even though both run on the same hardware
+- Needs to be isolated from userland even though both run on the same hardware

 - The key is the *privilege level*